TZstatsADS/Fall2018-Project2-sec2proj2_grp11/data/README.md

 Hi mates, this is the shared folder which contains the files split by months.
 [GOOGLE DRIVE LINK](https://drive.google.com/drive/folders/1AP3j2TPjzugt7eGlh1fEGvLNBMuXF8fE?usp=sharing)

-Please unzip the "per201601xx.rar" into "per.csv201601xx" and "data201601xx.rar" into "data201601xx.csv" and put them in the folder "data" for the app.r to read.
+Please unzip the "per201601xx.rar" into "per.csv201601xx" and "data201601xx.rar" into "data201601xx.csv" and put them in the folder "data" for the app to read.